gothinkster/gcp-datastore-cloud-functions-realworld-example-app/README.md

 Code linting is enforced using `eslint` configured by [`.eslintrc.js`](.eslintrc.js).
 You can run the linter by executing `npm run lint`.

 ### CI
-You can see recent build and test runs in [CircleCI](https://circleci.com/gh/anishkny/realworld-gcp-datastore-cloud-functions).
+You can see recent build and test runs in [CircleCI](https://circleci.com/gh/gothinkster/gcp-datastore-cloud-functions-realworld-example-app).

+### CD
+If all tests pass, the code is automatically deployed to a [Cloud Functions Endpoint](https://us-central1-realworld-datastore.cloudfunctions.net/api/articles).
+See [deploy-to-cloud.sh](deploy-to-cloud.sh) for details.

 # Getting started